 BUCCAL DOSAGE FORMS AND APPLICATIONS

-Numerous different dosage forms are available for buccal administration, such as tablets, films, lozenges, sprays, gels, lollipops, gums and powders.
+Numerous dosage forms are available for buccal administration, such as tablets, films, lozenges, sprays, gels, lollipops, gums and powders.
 In addition, new formulations such as sponges can be used for buccal drug administration [17,18].
-Various types of buccal dosage forms are presented below Figure 3 [19].
+Various types of buccal dosage forms are presented inFigure 3 [19].

 Buccal dosage forms include dry dosage forms that need to be moistened before buccal tablets are administered [12].
 In recent years, various mucoadhesive buccal tablet formulations have been prepared by direct compression for local or systemic effect.
 Buccal tablets can be developed to release the active ingredient into the saliva either unidirectionally or multidirectionally by targeting the buccal mucosa [18].
 The buccal films / patches comprise an impermeable layer of the active substance / formulation, a reservoir layer containing the formulation in which the active substance is released in a controlled manner, and a mucoadhesive surface for attachment to the mucosa.
 Compared to creams and ointments, they are more advantageous in delivering a certain dose of the drug to the site [20].
 Buccal films are more preferred than buccal tablets.
 Because buccal tablets are more flexible and can be applied more easily.
 In addition, they can reduce pain by protecting the wound surfaces and improve treatment efficacy [21].Buccal films are particularly designed for pediatric patients [22].